Burkhardt/Umoya/docs/sample and training - usecases/query resource on repo or locally.md

 If you do not have then please follow this page : [Installation](https://github.com/Umoya-ai/UMOYA/blob/master/docs/sample%20and%20training%20-%20usecases/install%20umoya%20cli%20tool.md) and [Configuration](https://github.com/Umoya-ai/UMOYA/blob/master/docs/sample%20and%20training%20-%20usecases/init%20or%20configure%20umoya%20cli%20tool.md)

 ### Steps
-* To get the list of your resource from local ZMOD directory or Repo server, use the below command:</br>
+* To get the list of your resource from local resource directory (ZMOD) or Repo server, use the below command:</br>
   umoya list</br>
   umoya list –from repo